Our Partners

 ACCESS TO HEALTHCARE

 The connection between your access to and understanding of health services plays a huge role in your overall health outcomes.
-This includes key issues such as access to healthcare, access to primary care, health insurance coverage, and health literacy.
+This includes key issues such as health insurance coverage, health system literacy, and access to healthcare, including primary care, mental and behavioral health care, dental care, and specialty health services.

 Investing in People

-Through Now + Next, we are investing in the people who currently manage our region’s nonprofits, governments, and faith-based organizations (the NOW) and those who looking for meaningful ways to remain engaged in their home community as an alternative to finding what they were looking for in terms of community, financial security, and quality of life in another part of the world (the NEXT).
+Through NOW + NEXT, we are investing in the people who manage our region’s nonprofits, governments, and faith-based organizations (the NOW) and those hoping to engage with their community as opposed to finding what they were looking for in terms of financial security and quality of life in another part of the world (the NEXT).

 2022 NIMble